DeFi-Kai/Jupiter-lend-liquidation-risk/README.md

 - [ ] Stress testing
 - [ ] Liquidation-at-risk analysis

-## Historical Liquidation Dashboard
+## Major Findings So Far

-This dashboard summarizes the historical October 10, 2025 liquidation analysis.
+Analysis of the October 10, 2025 liquidation cascade found:
+- ~$1.29M in liquidations were processed through Jupiter Lend.
+- Fewer than 50% of flashloan-assisted liquidations used liquidity from Kamino.
+- Nine wallet accounts took part in liquidations.
+- The three largest liquidated collateral assets were SOL (~$567k), cbBTC (~$372k), and JUPSOL (~$264k).

 ![Jupiter Lend liquidation dashboard](docs/jupiter-lend-liquidation-dashboard.png)